Determining modes for the surface Quasi-Geostrophic equation: Introduction

-In this paper we start with introducing a time-dependent determining wavenumber $\lb_\theta(t)$ defined for each individual trajectory $\theta(t)$ and then study its dependence on $\alpha$ and $f$.
+In this paper we start by introducing a time-dependent determining wavenumber $\lb_\theta(t)$ defined for each individual trajectory $\theta(t)$ and then study its dependence on $\alpha$ and $f$.
 Given a weak solution $\theta(t)$ of the SQG equation, we define